Sorry, no content matched your criteria.

 - Flowing Movement

-The use of Clinical Pilates for treating clients with specific injuries includes improved posture and core stability, prevention of additional injuries, better muscular strength, and flexibility.
+The use of pilates for treating clients with specific injuries includes improved posture and core stability, prevention of additional injuries, better muscular strength, and flexibility.
 The same types of exercises that many people rely on to build a stronger, more muscular body can also improve their condition after an injury occurs.

-If you’re ready to use Clinical Pilates, we want to hear from you.
+IIf you think you may benefit from pilates, we want to hear from you.
 You can book an appointment online or by calling us on 02 8916 6476.